fcrepo-exts/fcrepo-import-export/README.md

 java -jar target/fcrepo-import-export-0.1.0-SNAPSHOT.jar --mode import --resource http://example.org:8080/fedora/rest/ --dir /tmp/test --binaries --map http://localhost:8984/rest/dev/,http://example.org:8080/fedora/rest/
 ```

+To retrieve inbound references (for example, when exporting a collection and you also want to export the members that link to the collection), use the `-i` or `--inbound` option.
+When enabled, resources that are linked to or from with the specified predicates will be exported.

+To retrieve external content binaries (binaries on other systems linked to with the `message/external-body` content type), use the `-x` or `--external` option.
+When enabled, the external binaries will be retrieved and included in the export.
+When disabled, they will not be retrieved, and only pointers to them will be exported.

 Running the import/export utility with a BagIt support
 ------------------------------------------------------